 Have you ever had those awkward moments when you are trying to explain what your business does and the most you get out of the other person is a dazed look?

-If you can’t explain what makes your business stand out in 5 minutes, how can you expect to attract prospects?
+If you can’t explain what makes your business stand out in five minutes, how can you expect to attract prospects?

 The idea of unique selling points has evolved from the concept developed by American advertising executive, Rosser Reeves, who incidentally is said to have been one of the models for the Mad Men television series’ Don Draper character.